 To maximize efficiency and focus in the classroom, you may want to group students based on a pre-assessment.
 The groups you form can work through these activities at assigned times to minimize overcrowded at a specific rotation option, and to provide balance in the type of practice students participate in each week.

-I use the schedule template above to provide each group with equal opportunity to visit each station.
+The schedule template above can provide each group with an equal opportunity to visit each station.
 To access this editable schedule template and a set of printable number desk tags, click here.
-To read all the details about how I organize groups and set our schedule, click here.
+To read all the details about how you can organize groups and set your schedule, click here.

 Students take a moment to reflect on the math progress made that day and share their thoughts verbally, or in writing.
 This is the second brief time when all students are potentially working on the same activity simultaneously.
 A few methods for sharing include:

-- Whiteboard share: write a reflection, or sharing response on a whiteboard.
+- Whiteboard share: write a reflection or share a response on a whiteboard.

-- Journal share: write a reflection, or sharing response in a journal.
+- Journal share: write a reflection or share a response in a journal.